european-modelling-hubs/RespiCompass/Readme.md

    - Include key information about your team and model.
    - read more [detailed instructions to create a metadata file](https://github.com/european-modelling-hubs/RespiCompass/wiki/Metadata).

-2. **Develop Your Model**:
+2. **Develop Your Model and model projections**:
    - Develop your model and produce projections.
 We value diverse model approaches and implementations.
    - Ensure your projections respect the provided scenario assumptions (refer to specific rounds information).

 3. **Submit Model Projections**:
    - Follow the [submission format guidelines](https://github.com/european-modelling-hubs/RespiCompass/wiki/Submission-format).
-   - Submit your projections by following the [instructions to open a pull request](https://github.com/european-modelling-hubs/RespiCompass/wiki/Submitting-using-GitHub-Website).
+   - Submit your projections by following the [instructions to open a pull request on GitHub](https://github.com/european-modelling-hubs/RespiCompass/wiki/Submitting-using-GitHub-Website).

-For any questions, please email us at [European.Modelling.Hub@ecdc.europa.eu](mailto:European.Modelling.Hub@ecdc.europa.eu).
+For any questions, please email us at [European.Modelling.Hub@ecdc.europa.eu](mailto:European.Modelling.Hub@ecdc.europa.eu) or [join our slack channel](https://join.slack.com/...).

-You can choose to participate in projections for either COVID-19 or Influenza, and for a single or a limited number of countries.
+You can choose to participate in projections for either COVID-19 or Influenza (or both), and for a single or a limited number of countries.
 We encourage submissions for as many EU/EEA member states as possible.